 Country of Origin: Sweden

-NASA Johnson Space Center transferred the camera to the Smithsonian in 1978.
+NASA transferred this camera to the Museum in 1970.

 Transferred from NASA